fernandoyoulife/Renegados-Cata-4.3.4/README.md

 - Professionally developed;
 - All class and races combinations are fixed.

 This is the new source of Renegadoswow Team that we are updating slowly.
-Sincerely, Team Death Noffearr ProjecT™.
+Sincerely, Team Renegadoswow.com™.

 ##Required Files